Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

 Method #8: Hang out with like-minded

 Who you surround yourself with, you become.
 Always be selective when it comes to companionship.
-Don’t spend time in gossiping or something which is not important.
-Have few friends or colleagues or a group of people who help you positively whenever needed.
+Don’t spend time by gossiping or on something which is not important.
+Have few friends or colleagues or a group of people who would help you positively whenever needed.
 Discussion with like-minded people can recharge you in many ways.
-It can give you a new perspective to look at the matter, new ideas to implement, and it corrects and stops you by being diverted to wrong track.
+It can give you a new perspective to look at the matter, new ideas to implement, and it corrects and stops you by being diverted to a wrong track.

 Surround yourself with people that reflect who you want to be and how you want to feel, energies are contagious – Anonymous

 And finally, I would like to conclude the post with world famous quote from Teddy Roosevelt:

 Do what you can, where you are with what you have and forget the rest.